Mathematical analysis of singularities in the diffusion model under the submanifold assumption: Background

 DDPM may be viewed as an SGM inferred from discretizations of stochastic differential equations (SDEs) \cite{SGM}.
 The general idea of an SGM is to transform a data distribution into a known base distribution by means of an SDE, while the reverse-time SDE is used to transform the base distribution back to the data distribution.
 The forward process can be written as follows:

-where $W_t$ is a Brownian motion and $X_T\sim p_T$ approximates the standard normal distribution when for $T$ large.
-The corresponding reverse-time SDE $\widetilde{X}_t$ shares the same marginal distribution as the forward process $X_t$ and hence gives a pair of $(v,D)$ in Eq. (\ref{FK-PDE}) and Eq. (\ref{FK-SDE}) modulo the reversing of the direction of time.
+where $W_t$ is a Brownian motion and $X_T\sim p_T$ approximates the standard normal distribution for large value of time $T$.
+The corresponding reverse-time SDE $\widetilde{X}_t$ shares the same marginal distribution as the forward process $X_t$ and hence gives a pair of $(v,D)$ in Eq.~\eqref{FK-SDE} modulo the reversing of the direction of time.
 It can be written as

-where $p_t$ is the solution of the Fokker-Planck equation for the forward SDE (\ref{score-based_forward}), see \cite{anderson1982reverse}. \cite{SGM} proposed learning the {\em score} function $\nabla_{X}\log p_t(X)$ by minimizing the score-matching loss function:
+where $p_t$ is the solution of the Fokker-Planck equation for the forward SDE \eqref{score-based_forward}, see \cite{anderson1982reverse}. \cite{SGM} proposed learning the {\em score} function $\nabla_{X}\log p_t(X)$ by minimizing the score-matching loss function:

 where $S_{\theta}(X_t,t)$ is a time-dependent score-based model, and $\lambda(t)$ is a positive weighting function.